-Prior to returning to Tufts, Ebstein spent one season at Valparaiso University, working with the pitcher and catchers during the Crusaders 2013 Horizon League Championship.
+Prior to returning to Tufts, Ebstein spent one season at Valparaiso University, working with the pitcher and catchers during the Crusaders' 2013 Horizon League Championship.
 The Crusaders won the Horizon League Championship and played in the Ann Arbor Regional at nationally-ranked Michigan, winning the program’s first ever NCAA tournament game.
-Under her guidance, a freshman pitcher was ranked 16th in Division I in strikeouts per seven innings, broke the school’s single season strikeout record and finished the regular season leading the Horizon League in ERA and strikeouts.
+Under her guidance, a freshman pitcher was ranked 16th in Division I in strikeouts per seven innings, broke the school’s single-season strikeout record and finished the regular season leading the Horizon League in era and strikeouts.

-Prior to her stint at Colgate, Ebstein was an assistant here at Tufts for two seasons, including serving on staff in 2009 when the Jumbos finished in fourth place at the Division III College World Series.
+Prior to her stint at Colgate, Ebstein was an assistant at Tufts for two seasons, including serving on staff in 2009 when the Jumbos finished in fourth place at the Division III College World Series.
 Part of the NFCA Division III New England Region Coaching Staff of the Year in 2009, she helped coach a pair of conference championship teams and 14 All-NESCAC honorees over her two seasons on staff, including a NESCAC Pitcher of the Year and two NFCA All-Americans.

-A 2007 graduate of Tufts, Ebstein was a four-year letter winner for the Jumbos when the Jumbos won the NESCAC Championship in 2007 and appeared in three NCAA Regionals during her time wearing brown and blue.
-A captain her senior year, Ebstein graduated with a bachelor’s degree in English and psychology and earned her master’s degree in journalism from Boston University in January of 2009.
+A 2007 graduate of Tufts, Ebstein was a four-year letter winner for the Jumbos and was on the NESCAC Championship in 2007.
+She appeared in three NCAA Regionals during her time wearing brown and blue.
+A captain her senior year, Ebstein graduated with a bachelor’s degree in English and psychology and earned her master’s degree in journalism from Boston University in January 2009.

 Ebstein will take over a Tufts team that finished 32-10 last season and advanced to the NCAA Regional Championship game.